ZonghaoLi777/githubTrending/README.md

 ## Python

+* 【2024-11-03】[marimo-team / marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, execute as a script, deploy as an app, and version with git.
 * 【2024-11-01】[timescale / pgai](https://github.com/timescale/pgai) - A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL
 * 【2024-10-30】[naver / mast3r](https://github.com/naver/mast3r) - Grounding Image Matching in 3D with MASt3R
 * 【2024-10-30】[PokeAPI / pokeapi](https://github.com/PokeAPI/pokeapi) - The Pokémon API